Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

 8. Plug the SD card into your PC.
 9. Go to the folder "gm9" on the SD card and then to the "out" folder.
 10. Save the files (with the suffix) `.bin`, '.bin.sha` and `.exefs` to a backup folder.

+# Uninstall CFW (Luma3DS)

+1. Start GM9 (Godmode9) by holding the "Start" button while turning on the device.
+Select "GM9-Megascript" or, in Godmode9, press the "Home" button.
+2. Select "Scripts" and then "GM9Mega Script".
+3. Go to "Hax options".
+4. Select "Uninstall Hax".
+5. Continue by following the prompts and entering the required key combinations.